-The subject site is located within a commercial zone (C1 - Local Business District) where commercial development is specifically allowed to include retail.
-In addition, the property is located on two of the City's primary commercial corridors which are predominantly intended for commercial uses.
+The subject site is located within a commercial zone (C2 - General Business District) where commercial development is specifically allowed to include retail.
+In addition, the property is located on one of the City's primary commercial corridors which is predominantly intended for commercial uses.
 Pursuant to the CMMC, cannabis retail storefronts are conditionally permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
 These regulations are adopted to prevent land use inconsistencies with adjacent properties.
 Additionally, the proposed cannabis retail storefront use is not located within 1,000 feet of a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet of a youth center.
 All retail sales would take place underroof, no outdoor storage or sales are proposed nor would be allowed, and operations would be conditioned to be compliant with applicable local and State laws as well as to minimize potential impacts.
-Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include a variety of businesses such as restaurants, pharmacy, massage and beauty salons, medical and general offices, yoga/dance studio, and automotive rental.
+Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include a mobile home park, motel, and offices.
+The project would include features such as: odor control filters, limiting vendor deliveries and customer services to the hours between 7 AM and 10 PM, posting signs in the parking lot directing all to use consideration, having a security guard onsite at all times, having a staff member periodically monitor the parking lot, limiting the hours the trash enclosure can be used, locking the vehicle gate after business hours, and shielding security lighting down and away from residential uses.
+Therefore, as proposed and conditioned, the proposed retail storefront would be substantially compatible with developments in the area.